RUB-NDS/PDF-Tester/README.md

 Move the language files to the "Tesseract\tessdata\" folder.

 ## Functions
--Automatically launch PDF viewing programs with PDF document and create screenshots<br/>
+-Automatically launch PDF applications with PDF document and create screenshots<br/>
 -Compare screenshots<br/>
 -OCR text recognition of screenshots<br/>